dlfelps/dlfelps.github.io/_posts/2024-06-02-VIT-amster.md

 ### AmsterTime dataset

 The AmsterTime dataset offers a collection of 2,500 well-curated images matching the same scene from a street view matched to historical archival image data from Amsterdam city.
-This is a challenge dataset for image retrieval because the query and gallery sets were taken many years apart so there is often structural changes for the same location.
+This is a challenging dataset for image retrieval because the query and gallery sets were taken many years apart so there is often structural changes for the same location.

 ![AmsterTime](/assets/images/amstertime.PNG "AmsterTime")